Apply to Graduate

 Step 4.
 Minors, Certificates, Concentrations and the International Plan Forms Must be Submitted (if applicable)

 - Minors - Minor requirements are listed in degreeworks.
 To declare a minor, use the minor declaration form.
 Minors are noted on your transcript, but they are not on your diploma.
+Minor Program of Studies are no longer required because they show up in DegreeWorks now.

 - Certificates - Certificate forms are turned in directly to the department offering the certificate, usually a month before you graduate.
 Ask the department offering the certificate for their form.
 Certificates do not show up on your diploma or transcript.